Linda-Imeri/WarCardGame/README.md

 # WarCardGame
-This app is a Card Game bwtween user and PC.
+This app is a Card Game between user and PC.